 Kansas City Federal Reserve Commissions Student Art For Centennial

-Congress established the Federal Reserve System a century ago.
-To mark its centennial, the Federal Reserve Bank of Kansas City is working with University of Kansas students to turn some of its own history - from name plates to modems - into a new art installation.
+The Federal Reserve System was established by Congress 100 years ago.
+To honor the centennial, the Federal Reserve Bank of Kansas City is working with University of Kansas students to turn some of its own history - from name plates to modems - into a new art installation.

 Shaping a range of objects, from mundane to archival, into art

 Inside the Art and Design building on the KU campus in Lawrence, there's the smell of turpentine.
 On the third floor, in a large room, chairs, in a row, are ready for guests.

 "Welcome.
 And what we're going to present to you today is our three projects for the commission, Living Time Capsule," says Matthew Burke, associate professor of art.

 It’s early December, and the first of two practice sessions before Burke's class of five students makes its pitch to the Federal Reserve Bank of Kansas City.

 The Fed awarded a commission to KU for a new artwork, incorporating 183 objects donated by staff.
 These are scattered on two long tables, like a rummage sale.
 There's an adding machine, a stamp marked "restricted," and telephone directories.